Hunts Creek Bridge Project FAQ's

 Will there be night works?

-Nightworks are planned as part of the major works program.
-Two-way traffic be maintained during nightworks, and work take will place from 8pm, with North Rocks Road reinstated to normal traffic flow by 5am.
+Nightworks are part of the major works program.
+When nightworks are programmed, two-way traffic will be maintained, and work will generally take place from 8pm, with North Rocks Road reinstated to normal traffic flow by 5am.

 Where possible, the most noise-intensive works will be scheduled to take place before 11.30pm with noise mitigation measures in place throughout the work.

-Please download the Hunts Creek Bridge program(PDF, 136KB).
+Please download the Hunts Creek Bridge program(PDF, 122KB).

 Residents will be informed when works are anticipated to be conducted outside of standard hours.